Road Work - Traffic Control Person

 - Stand the correct distance from the work area.
 This position will vary with the visibility, speed, and volume of traffic.
 In general, this spot is halfway between the beginning of the taper or detour zone, and the traffic control warning sign.
 Do not stand too close to the taper or in the travel lane.

 - Keep visual contact with the other traffic control person if you are not using radios.

 - Work as a team with other traffic control persons.
 Always check with the other traffic control person to see if it is safe to allow traffic to move.
-When two or more traffic control persons are required to work as a team at the worksite, responsibility for coordination of changes in traffic flow could be assigned to one person.
+When two or more traffic control persons are required to work as a team at the worksite, responsibility for the coordination of changes in traffic flow should be assigned to one person.